gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ---

-## 06-traffic-gen: Hybrid Traffic Generator: Returning and Configuring
+## 06-traffic-gen: Hybrid Generator: Returning and Configuring

 We're almost done with this file!